-The American Forum is an hour-long interactive multi-media audio program with a live town-hall audience, which seeks to connect and engage young people with national and international media issues.
-It is produced by American University’s School of Communication in association with WAMU-FM in Washington, DC.
-It debuted in 1986 and has been broadcast live on WAMU in Washington, one of America’s most listened-to public radio stations, since 2001.
+The American Forum is an hour-long interactive multi-media program with a live town-hall audience, which seeks to connect and engage young people with national and international media issues.
+It is produced by American University’s School of Communication in Washington, DC.

-It has also been broadcast regularly on CSPAN-TV and has received widespread print and broadcast coverage, from the Washington Post to Kuwait TV.
-With its nationally known host, Jane Hall, leading the discussion among students, panelists and the audience at home, the American Forum provides lively, engaging debate and discussion, drawing on the intellectual capital and resources of American University, WAMU and Washington, D.C.
+It has been broadcast on WAMU as well as regularly on CSPAN-TV and has received widespread print and broadcast coverage, from the Washington Post to Kuwait TV.
+With its nationally known host, Jane Hall, leading the discussion among students, panelists and the audience at home, the American Forum provides lively, engaging debate and discussion, drawing on the intellectual capital and resources of American University.

 Recently, the discussion has broadened from important media and political topics to encompass movies, music, the Internet and social networking, to reflect the issues and concerns of young people while asking the most important questions for all citizens about media and society.
 The nation’s capital is the perfect venue for the program.